Ph3bian/react-lean-tabs/README.md

 # React Lean Tabs

-This contains unstyled react-tabs component
+This contains unstyled react-tabs component, there are 2 variant of tabs for use

+-   react-lean-tab
+-   react-lean-tab2

+## Getting started

+For react-lean-tab

+`yarn add react-lean-tab` to install package

-## API Props
+### React-lean-tab: API Props

 | Syntax         | Type    | Description                                                                         |
 | -------------- | ------- | ----------------------------------------------------------------------------------- |